kminwoog/min_delegate/README.md

 end
 ```

-In summary, when you use gen_server, can define and use it quickly.
+In summary, when use gen_server, can define and use it quickly.

 ## Installation